Central idea: Confidence in God. Doctrine: Optimism and hope. Practical application: Activating hope.

 - One can endure all kinds of hardship if there is a promise of something good at the end of it.
-We need the natural virtue of optimism for life on earth and the theological and supernatural virtue of hope for life beyond death.
+We need the natural virtue of optimism to bear life on earth.
+We need the theological and supernatural virtue of hope for life beyond death.

 Responsorial Psalm Ps 147:1-2, 3-4, 5-6

 R. Praise the Lord, who heals the brokenhearted.

 Praise the LORD, for he is good;

 sing praise to our God, for he is gracious;

 the dispersed of Israel he gathers.

 He heals the brokenhearted

 He tells the number of the stars;

 Great is our Lord and mighty in power;